File System Paths

 c:\hi.txt has a file extension

-Note the result of these functions is based only on the format of the provided string.
-For example, the has_filename() method returns true if it seems like the provided string has a file name.
+Note that the result of these functions is based only on the format of the provided string.
+For example, the has_filename() method returns true if it appears that the provided string has a filename.

 To access the file system and check whether there really is a file at that path, we need to create a fs::directory_entry, not just a fs::path.
 We can then call a method like is_regular_file(), as we covered in the previous lesson.